 Degenerative Disc Disease: What Is It?

-Over time, consistent contact between your vertebrae can cause further pain and problems, including adult scoliosis (the condition where the spine curves), spinal stenosis (when the spaces around the spine narrow), and herniated disks.
+Over time, consistent contact between your vertebrae can cause further pain and problems, including adult scoliosis (the condition where the spine curves), spinal stenosis (when the spaces around the spine narrow), and herniated discs.

 Who Can Get Degenerative Disc Disease?